Why Are My Energy Levels So Low | Teelixir

 Inadequate Hydration

 Proper hydration is often overlooked but it is crucial for our overall well-being.
 Water is like a super nutrient for our body.
-It helps our cells function, aids in detoxification, breaks down food, and removes harmful toxins that can drain our energy.
+It helps our cells function, supports healthy digestion, breaks down food, and assists in maintaining general wellbeing.

 Water is essential for digestion.
 It helps break down our food into usable forms like glucose, fatty acids, and amino acids, which our mitochondria use as fuel to create energy.
-Additionally, water supports gut motility and the elimination of toxins.
+Additionally, water supports healthy gut motility and general wellbeing.
 When we're not adequately hydrated, our digestion slows down, leading to constipation and the accumulation of toxins in our gut.
 This can cause inflammation, and imbalances in our gut bacteria, and hinder nutrient absorption, all of which can lower our energy levels.

 Dehydration is directly linked to fatigue.
 Even mild dehydration can decrease our performance, increase fatigue, and impair cognitive function.
 Rehydrating ourselves can reverse these effects.